Adkirf/reservation-book/AI/documentation/notes_reservation-book.md

 1. Create Overview.md
 @Codebase
-I want to develop an nextjs app for small-to-medium gastronomy businesses to efficiently manage reservations.
+I want to develop a minimalistic nextjs app for small-to-medium gastronomy businesses to efficiently manage reservations.
 It offers an intuitive interface to handle key reservation tasks: adding, editing, and deleting reservations.
 The app supports two types of users: admins, who can manage users and reservations, and employees, who can manage only the reservation system.
 The desired flows are:
 1. User Flow: Anyone can open the webapp, enter email and password, authenticate via Firebase Authentication and if successful receive a role.
 2. Employee Flow:
 - Employees have access to a dashboard view Monthly, weekly and daily view to reservation book.
 Depending on current view, the “add reservation form” is prefilled with data.